Bitbucket Auto Deploy with Pipelines (CI/CD)

 npm run prod

-• When pipelines are deployed successfully, we should see successful builds like in the screenshot below.
+• We should see successful builds like in the screenshot below when the pipeline is successfully deployed.

 Bitbucket Pipeline Builds

-That is it; by following these steps, we just configured continuous deployment in Bitbucket using pipelines.
-Make sure the SSH keys are properly configured and are authorized in cPanel in case of any error.
+We have just configured continuous deployment with Bitbucket Pipelines that automatically deploys changes to production with minimal manual effort.
+It provides a simple and easy way to release the updates faster with low risk for errors.
+Make sure the SSH keys are properly configured and authorized in cPanel in case of any error.